alam-shahul/popari/README.md

   <img src="./overview_figure.png" width="800">
 </p>

+## Hardware requirements
+Popari requires CUDA-capable GPU hardware as a prerequisite.
+At least ~10 GB of GPU memory - for example, as provided by an NVIDIA GeForce RTX 2080 Ti chip - is necessary for most applications.

 ## Dev instructions

 For development, create a fresh Python environment; this should not contain the PyPI-published